bk/wmk/readme.md

   value for this content – see below).
 If the configuration setting `pre_render` is True, then `rendered` (the HTML produced by converting the markdown) is present as well.
 Note that `MDCONTENT` is not available inside shortcodes.
+  An `MDContentList` is a list object with some convenience methods for filtering and sorting.
+It is described at the end of this Readme file.
 - Whatever is defined under `template_context` in the `wmk_config.yaml` file (see below).
 - `SELF_URL`: The relative path to the HTML file which the output of the template will be written to.
+- `SELF_TEMPLATE`: The path to the current template file (from the template root).
 - `site`: A dict-like object containing the variables specified under the `site` key in `wmk_config.yaml`.